 Environment

 Collage of nine Porirua News Business Directory members featuring logos and images for NG Property Management, Kyle Finiki Harcourts Paremata, Nightingale Property Management, Front End Solar, All About Catering, Pivotal Print, Belinda Carr Photography, Pridex Kitchens, and Rubco Waterproofing.
-Welcome: This Week’s New Businesses Join the Porirua News Business Directory April 5, 2026 Nine more local businesses have joined the Porirua News Business Directory this week, continuing to build a strong, trusted network connecting the Porirua community with… ...
+9 More Local Businesses join the Porirua News Business Directory April 5, 2026 Nine more local businesses have joined the Porirua News Business Directory this week, continuing to build a strong, trusted network connecting the Porirua community with… ...

 Collage featuring nine Porirua and Wellington businesses including Natty Builds, Jupiter IT, LawnFix Wellington, RAMS Cleaning Services, James Blond Rentals, UrbanShield Pest Solutions, Pātaka Art + Museum, Top Taste Restaurant, and Donna Marks Mortgages.
-Welcome: New Businesses Join the Porirua News Business Directory March 24, 2026 Porirua News continues to grow its local business network, with a fresh group of businesses joining the Business Directory this week.
+9 New Businesses join Porirua Business Directory March 24, 2026 Porirua News continues to grow its local business network, with a fresh group of businesses joining the Business Directory this week.
 From hospitality and property… ...

-Students plant a young native tree during a streamside planting day in Porirua.
-Over 100,000 plants planned for Porirua streams March 12, 2026 More than 100,000 native plants will be planted along Porirua’s waterways this year as the city expands its streamside restoration programme aimed at improving the… ...
+Over 100,000 plants planned for Porirua streams (March 12, 2026) More than 100,000 native plants will be planted along Porirua’s waterways this year as the city expands its streamside restoration programme aimed at improving the… ...

-A row of children’s bicycles parked under a wooden shelter at school, alongside a young child wearing a bright green helmet riding a small bike along a footpath.
-Porirua tamariki lead active travel push March 2, 2026 Hundreds of tamariki across Porirua are expected to swap car rides for walking shoes, bikes and bus passes this month as Movin’March returns for its… ...
+Porirua tamariki lead active travel push (March 2, 2026) Hundreds of tamariki across Porirua are expected to swap car rides for walking shoes, bikes and bus passes this month as Movin’March returns for its… ...

-A large fallen tree lies across a forest trail, its roots exposed and branches tangled, blocking the path in a bush-covered park area.
-Rangituhi tracks close after storm damage February 26, 2026 All tracks connecting Boundary Rd to Spicer Park have been closed after significant storm damage left trees unstable and branches at risk of falling.
+Rangituhi tracks close after storm damage (February 26, 2026) All tracks connecting Boundary Rd to Spicer Park have been closed after significant storm damage left trees unstable and branches at risk of falling.
 Porirua… ...

 Porirua Trash Cash Cow – Coming to an End (February 19, 2026) Porirua’s Spicer landfill, which currently generates about $4 million a year to offset rates, is likely to close in 2030, ending what has effectively been… ...